 Find out more about Equipment Auditing Scheme and Download the Current Audit Forms Here

-- Boat owner must have the owner Audit already completed before Auditor arrives at the boat
+- Boat owner must have completed the Audit form before Auditor arrives at the boat.

-- Auditor returns completed for to the FSC On Water Office
+- Auditor returns completed form to the FSC Boating Office

-- The On Water Office assigns the audit form a number, maintains files on FSC Server and emails copy back to Boat Owner/Person in Charge.
+- The Boating Office assigns the audit form a reference number, maintains files on FSC Server and emails copy back to Boat Owner/Person in Charge.